windviki/biostuff/pyfasta/README.txt

 Backends (Record class)
 -----------------------

 It's also possible to specify another record class as the underlying work-horse for slicing and reading.
+Currently, there's just the default:

+  * NpyFastaRecord which uses numpy memmap
+  * FastaRecord, which uses using fseek/fread
+  * MemoryRecord which reads everything into memory and must reparse the original fasta every time.

-Currently, there's just the default: NpyFastaRecord which uses numpy memmap FastaRecord, which uses using fseek/fread.
-It's possible to create your own using a sub-class of FastaRecord. see the source for details.
+it's possible to create your own using a sub-class of FastaRecord. see the source for details.
 Next addition will be a pytables/hdf5 backend.

     >>> from pyfasta import FastaRecord # default is NpyFastaRecord